netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

 - uname -a; grep -Hv "^#" /etc/*release  # linux/bsd
 - uname -a; sw_vers                      # macOS

-Place config in the code section.
+Place output in the code section.
  -->
 ```